 Unity and good communication allow families to weather even the hardest conditions.
-In a country where youth are vulnerable to gang violence, substance abuse and the pressure to migrate, counseling can support parents navigating a host of uncertainties and give kids a safe space to confide.
+In a country where youth are vulnerable to gang violence, substance abuse and the pressure to migrate, counseling can support parents navigating a host of uncertainties and create a home environment that better protects youth from making decisions that put them at risk.

 “When I first meet each family that we work with, I hope to give them the best of myself,” said family counselor Dinora Izaguirre.
 “I hope to give them a service full of quality and humanity.”

-Proponte Más’ family centered approach to violence prevention is based on evidence that suggests that when families are healthy and integrated, youth’s risk for joining gangs is lowered significantly.
-Our counselors first focus on helping parents and caregivers provide healthy leadership to their families, creating a more secure base from which young people grow and contribute to their families’ goals.
+Proponte Más’ family-centered approach to violence prevention is based on evidence that suggests that when families are healthy and integrated, youth’s risk for joining gangs is lowered significantly.
+Counselors focus on helping parents and caregivers provide healthy leadership to their families, creating a more secure base from which young people grow and contribute to their families’ goals.
 Fostering an environment in which youth contributions are expected, recognized and appreciated in the family has a recognizable ripple effect outside of their immediate family as well.

 Restoring communities and building stability begins with the family.